This is an old school slow roast duck recipe, the way your grandma might have made. If you have a store-bought duck

-I’ll be honest: I normally don’t roast my wild ducks this way.
-I really like my breast meat medium-rare to medium, and on most wild ducks, which have a thin layer of fat, this is easily doable by roasting a wild duck over very high heat — up to 500°F. This crisps the skin quickly while leaving the meat rare-to-medium.
+But I’ll be honest: I normally don’t roast my wild ducks this way.
+On wild ducks, I really like my breast meat medium-rare to medium, and this is easily doable by roasting a wild duck over very high heat — up to 500°F. This crisps the skin quickly while leaving the meat rare-to-medium.
 If you have a normal wild duck, use this method.

-But for those of you who are buying domesticated ducks to roast, — or when life gives you a really fat wild duck — you want an old school, slow roast duck.
+But for those of you who are buying domesticated ducks to roast, or when life gives you a really fat wild duck, you want this slow roast duck recipe.

 And it’s a great method, except for the fully cooked breast meat.
 It will still be moist because it’s been bathed in its own fat for an hour, but it is nowhere near as good as medium-rare breast meat, at least to my taste.

 This recipe works with any sort of waterfowl.
 Domestic ducks typically serve two to four.
 As for wild birds, a mallard, canvasback, redhead, gadwall or pintail will serve two (if you have other things on the plate), a wild goose four and a wood duck, bluebill, wigeon, ringneck or teal one.

 - 1 domesticated duck or 2 very fat wild ducks (see above)

 - 1 tablespoon kosher salt

 - 1 lemon, cut in half

 - 4 sprigs sage, rosemary, parsley or thyme

-Preheat oven to 350°F. Using a needle or a sharp knife point, prick the skin of the duck all over -- but be sure to not pierce the meat itself, only the skin.
+Preheat oven to 325°F. Using a needle or a sharp knife point, prick the skin of the duck all over -- but be sure to not pierce the meat itself, only the skin.
 This lets the fat render out and will help crisp the skin.
 Pay special attention to the back, the flanks, and the very front of the breast.

 Rub the cut lemon all over the duck and stick it inside the cavity.
 Liberally salt the bird; use a little more salt than you think you need.
 Stuff the duck with the herbs.
 Let the bird sit out for about 30 minutes to come to room temperature.